Linked List (Chain Storage)

 Inserting a New Element in the Middle of a Doubly Linked List

-Inserting a new element at a specified position in a doubly linked list requires adjusting the pointers of the predecessor and successor nodes:
+To insert a new element at a specific position in a doubly linked list, you need to adjust the pointers of the predecessor and successor nodes.

 // create a doubly linked list